tracelabs/Trace-Labs-VM-M1-Mac-Build/README.md

     * `backgrounds`: default Tracelabs background
     * `desktop-directories`: desktop directories with tools
     * `firefox-esr/distribution`: default Firefox policy
+## Installing from ISO
+You may need to select "Advanced Install Options" from the menu.

 ## Building the ISO file on your Debian host or Debian VM